 Gregory David has served as Chief of the Civil Division since April 2018.
-As Civil Chief, Mr. David supervises all civil matters, including affirmative civil enforcement actions that address fraud against the United States and defense of the federal government, its agencies, and employees in civil litigation in the District.
+Along with Deputy Chiefs Charlene Keller Fullmer and Susan Becker, Mr. David supervises all civil matters, including affirmative civil enforcement actions that address fraud against the United States and defense of the federal government, its agencies, and employees in civil litigation in the District.

-For the last seven years, Mr. David has served as an adjunct professor at the University of Pennsylvania Law School, overseeing third-year law students’ externships within the Civil Division.
-Two former externs now serve as Assistant U.S. Attorneys in civil divisions in other federal districts.
+From 2011 to 2018, Mr. David served as an adjunct professor at the University of Pennsylvania Law School, overseeing third-year law students’ externships within the Civil Division.
+Two former externs subsequently served as Assistant U.S. Attorneys in civil divisions in other federal districts.

 Mr. David is a 2000 graduate with high distinction from the University of Virginia and a 2004 magna cum laude graduate of the University of Pennsylvania Law School, where he was a senior editor of the Law Review and Order of the Coif.
 He began his legal career serving as a law clerk for the Honorable Anthony J. Scirica, then-Chief Judge of the United States Court of Appeals for the Third Circuit.
 He worked as a litigator for the Philadelphia law firm Hangley Aronchick Segal Pudlin & Schiller before joining the Office.